laurence-ugalde/log-trigger/README.md

 ## Contributing

-If you know how to implement the Log Trigger in a database provider other than those maintained in this repository, feel free to request a pull.
+If you know how to implement the Log trigger in a database provider other than those maintained in this repository, feel free to request a pull.